 The ULTIMATE Pizza Dough Recipe

-1/2 teaspoon granulated sugar
+- ½ teaspoon granulated sugar

-1 teaspoon salt
+- 1 teaspoon salt

-3 tablespoons olive oil
+- 3 tablespoons (45ml) olive oil

-- Measure water in a measuring cup, then add the yeast and sugar.
+- Measure warm water (between 100°-110°F) in a measuring cup, then add the yeast and sugar.
 Stir gently, then let sit until it’s active and foamy.
 This will happen within 5 minutes.
 If it doesn’t, your water may have been too hot or cold or your yeast may be old.
 It is important to use a thermometer to measure your water temp.
 An instant read thermometer is best but in a pinch a meat thermometer will do.